GPs and referrers

-A small number of services – including some cancer services on the two-week-wait referral pathway – do not offer direct booking.
+A small number of services – including some cardiology services and cancer services on the two-week-wait referral pathway – do not offer direct booking.
 These are referral assessment or triage services.
 When you submit your referral to one of these services, the referral will go to our team of consultants, who will review the referral and determine which clinic will meet the patient’s needs.
 The service’s administrative team will follow up with the patient directly to arrange their first appointment.

 If you cannot find the service you’re looking for on e-Referrals, try searching for the condition rather than the service, or check the general service if the sub-specialty you are looking for does not seem to be available.

-If you would like your patient to see a particular consultant but that consultant is not available to book, please address your referral to the preferred consultant and the service will make every effort to accommodate your request.
+If you would like your patient to see a particular consultant but that consultant is not available to book, please address your referral to the preferred consultant within e-Referrals and the service will make every effort to accommodate your request.

 Using referral forms

 Some services have specific referral forms for use by GPs, which are available via NHS e-Referrals and our website.
 If you are making a referral to a service that requests you use a specific referral form, please complete this form and attach it to your referral in NHS e-Referrals.

 A small number of services, including our maternity service and some sexual health services, accept referrals directly from patients.

 Please see our services directory for more information.

 If you are a GP and wish to request a pathology test or receive clinical advice on a patient’s test results, please contact the pathology call centre on 020 3313 5353, 09.00 to 17.00, Monday to Friday, or email: email@example.com.

 Refer to the pathology website for more information.